inmanta/inmanta-core/docs/lsm/attributes_metadata/attributes_metadata.rst

 Definition
 ##########

 Annotations are key-value pairs that can be associated with an entity (service entity or embedded entity) or an attribute (simple attribute or relational attribute).
-These annotations are intended for the web-console to improve visualizations and the user-experience.
+These annotations  don't influence the behavior of LSM or the Inmanta Service Orchestrator itself, but are intended to pass meta data to other components.
+For example, they can be used to pass on visualization meta-data to the the web-console to improve the user-experience.

 Annotations on entities
 #######################